What you need to know right now to stay safe and healthy.

 This is where you will find information specifically for older people and their family and whānau.

 If you are a disability or aged care provider see Disability, aged care and hospice providers.

 If you are looking for information for disabled people and their whānau see Information for disabled people and their family and whānau.

 - Services in the health and disability system

 - Caring for a person with dementia at home

 COVID-19 is an illness that can affect older people more.
-You may get cold or flu-like symptoms, or become short of breath with pneumonia.
+You may get cold or flu-like symptoms or become short of breath.
 It’s caused by a type of coronavirus.
 There are simple steps you can take to protect you and your family/whānau, such as maintaining good hygiene and cleaning practices, and keeping a physical distance from others.
 Read more about protecting yourself and about COVID-19 and its symptoms.

 If you are feeling unwell, you should stay home.
 Call your doctor or Healthline on 0800 358 5453 to get advice on whether you should be tested.

 Getting your vaccination is an important step you can take to protect yourself and others from the effects of COVID-19.